ShiqiYu/libfacedetection/mobile/README.md

-##mobile support for iOS and android
+##mobile support for iOS and android.

 ##iOS

 This lib is very useful!
 I try it in iOS and successful run.